isabella232/intel-blogposts/KongMesh+IntelIceLake/Kong Mesh_Intel_IceLake.md

-Service Mesh Architecture Pattern as the Solution
+## Service Mesh Architecture Pattern as the Solution
 The purpose of the Service Mesh Architecture Pattern is to extract standard non-functional capabilities of Microservice and apply them as an external component.

 A Service Mesh Pattern is defined by two layers, a control plane and a data plane.

-control plane: responsible for managing the policies that will drive the Microservice-to-Microservice communication. data plane: responsible for implementing and enforcing the policies described by the control plane.
+* <b>control plane</b>: responsible for managing the policies that will drive the Microservice-to-Microservice communication.
+* <b>data plane</b>: responsible for implementing and enforcing the policies described by the control plane.
 It's the external component where all the non-functional capabilities we've described are implemented.
 The data plane is composed of proxies deployed as sidecars.

 The diagram below shows the relationship between the two layers.
 Flow #1 shows the admin team going to the control plane to define policies.
 All the policies are published in the existing sidecars.